6063D-tv2145/FinalProject/README.md

 [![GghHES.png](https://imgpile.com/images/GghHES.png)](https://imgpile.com/i/GghHES)

 **1) Code**
-Disclaimer: I had technical issues getting Arduino to communicate with the sketch, so I was not able to properly test my code, but I do believe that it should work approximately as envisioned.
+Disclaimer 1: I had technical issues getting Arduino to communicate with the sketch, so I was not able to properly test my code, but I do believe that it should work approximately as envisioned.

+Disclaimer 2: Figured the communication issue out with your help, now the sketch shows different states.
+According to this format though, it is not operating in percentages -- something to fix for next time

 The code itself is along the following lines: